 CCE offers a wide variety of open entry courses including languages, arts, humanities, music and social sciences.

 The Graduate School of Enterprise offers a range of postgraduate diplomas and masters programmes in business.

-Short Courses are relevant, practitioner-focused business and management courses tailor-made for business and professional practitioners.
+Executive Education has relevant, practitioner-focused business and management courses, tailor-made for business and professional practitioners.